ProteinsWebTeam/interpro-docs/docs/download.rst

 For more information on how to use the InterPro API, you can watch `this recorded webinar
 <https://www.ebi.ac.uk/training/online/course/accessing-interpro-programmatically>`_
-or have a look at the API documentation on our `GitHub repository <https://github.com/ProteinsWebTeam/interpro7-api/tree/master/docs>`_.
+or have a look at the API documentation on our |github| `GitHub repository <https://github.com/ProteinsWebTeam/interpro7-api/tree/master/docs>`_.

+.. |github| image:: images/icons/github.svg
+  :alt: Github icon
+  :width: 15pt